jila-nik/Scheduler/README.md

-## Academics: Scheduling a help room for math, physics, and writing with TAs/instructors.
+## Academics: Scheduling a help room, for math, physics, or writing, with TAs/instructors.
 We may add a feature for scheduling teaching assignments as well.
 I have a feeling that a teaching schedule is easier with marriage perposal algorithm (Gale–Shapley algorithm ).
 We need to investigate that.

 We know at least two sets of codes need to be written.